Lebanon:Operations of the Islamic Resistance on Sunday, Apri...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

+- And in response to the “Israeli” attacks on villages and towns, the fighters of the Islamic Resistance targeted at 12:35 a.m. the air and missile headquarters at “Kela” barracks in the occupied Syrian Golan with dozens of Katyusha rockets.

-- And in response to the “Israeli” aggression on the Beqaa, the Islamic Resistance fighters targeted at 11:10 a.m. the headquarters of the Air and Missile Defense Command in “Kela” Barracks, as well as the “Yoav” missile and artillery base with dozens of Katyusha rockets.
+- And in response to the “Israeli” aggression on villages and towns – the most recent of which were on Khiam and Kafr Kila, the Islamic Resistance fighters targeted at 4:30 a.m. the “Israeli” “Nafah”, “Yarden” and “Kela” Sites in the occupied Syrian Golan with tens of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 1:45 p.m. a new “Israeli” artillery bunker in the vicinity of the “Al-Manara” Site with artillery shells.

-- The Islamic Resistance fighters launched at 4:10 p.m. on a new gathering of “Israeli” troops and vehicles behind the “Al-Summaqa” Site in the occupied Lebanese Kfarchouba Hills, scoring a direct hit.

 {And victory comes only from Allah – the Almighty, All-Wise}